gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## Armor to Hide Your Heart (Gumption)

 The storkbot clacked its metal beak.
-"In danger,"
+"In the Mire,"
-the bots said.
+it said.
+"And in danger."

 And with those words,
 Gumption felt a familiar fear squeeze his chest.